GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 ### Summary reports (formerly aggregate reports)

-**Summary reports**, on the other hand, offer more detailed conversion data and more flexibility for joining click/view data and conversion data.
+Summary reports, on the other hand, offer more detailed conversion data and more flexibility for joining click/view data and conversion data.

 Learn more about in [Attribution Reporting: summary reports](/docs/privacy-sandbox/attribution-reporting/summary-reports/).